Main content

 3. Interview

-As a result of the sift the most meritious candiates are invited to interview.
+Next, we invite candidates to interview.
 Here, we’ll usually run through your CV, then ask a combination of competency-based and job-specific questions.
-We might also set you a job-specific exercise or a presentation, but again, if that’s the case we’ll let you know in advance.
+We might also set you a job-specific exercise or a presentation, but we’ll let you know in advance.
 You can find out about the competencies framework we use here.

-On occasions we might do some psychometric testing at interview stage, to aid the interview panel in understanding how you work and manage others.
+We sometimes do psychometric testing at interview stage, to aid the interview panel in understanding how you work and manage others.
 If that’s the case, we’ll let you know in advance.
 If you’d like to prepare, you can take a look at some practice tests through Saville Assessment and TalentLens.

-If you’re successful at interview and we offer you the role, you’ll then go through our pre-employment enquiries, including referencing and medical assessment.
+If we offer you the role, you’ll then go through our pre-employment enquiries, including referencing and medical assessment.
 This assessment helps establish any reasonable adjustments we can make for you, and in some cases, establishes physical ability for certain roles, e.g. those that require climbing.
 You’ll also undergo the relevant vetting process to make sure you’re suitable for the position.
-You can find out about that in more detail – what’s involved and why it’s necessary – here.
+Find out what’s involved and why it’s necessary, below.

 Eligibility